sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 The downside of this is that the projectile will visibly "jump" backwards in time, since we're switching between projectiles that are in two different locations.
 However, projectiles are usually so small and travel at such high speeds that this jump isn't noticeable—especially amidst the action of a fast-paced game.

-An alternative solution is the smoothly synchronize the projectiles over time by lerping the fake projectile towards the real one.
+An alternative solution is to smoothly synchronize the projectiles over time by lerping the fake projectile towards the real one.

 ![Prediction diagram: fake projectile with lerped sync]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-1/visualization-fake-proj-sync-lerp.png){: .align-center}

 This creates a smoother visual, but if the projectile hits something shortly after being fired, it may not have had enough time to fully synchronize yet.
-Though, in practice, it's highly likely that both the fake and real projectile will end up hitting that same target, even if they haven't fully synchronized yet.
+Though, in practice, it's highly likely that both the fake and real projectile will end up hitting that same target in this situation, even if they haven't fully synchronized yet.

-Both of these solutions are perfectly viable (we'll opt to use the latter when we implement our own), and they help solve both of our problems (at least, for the local client; we'll get to fixing remote clients later).
+Both of these solutions are perfectly viable (our implementation uses the latter), and they help solve both of our problems (at least, for the local client; we'll get to fixing remote clients later).
 However, there's another major issue that might be difficult to notice just from these diagrams, and it has to do with both responsiveness _and_ fairness.

 We mentioned that our predicted projectile is a "fake": it doesn't actually damage enemies or have any effect on gameplay; that's still the responsibility of the server's projectile.

-What that means is that, since the server's projectile is the one actually performing hit detection, players with lower latency will still have an advantage, because their projectiles will be spawned on the server faster and be closer to their _desired_ shot (which is represented by their _fake_ projectile).
-This is another issue that we need to account for.
+What that means is that, since the server's projectile is the one actually performing hit detection, players with lower latency will still have an advantage, because their projectiles will be spawned on the server faster and be closer to their _desired_ shot.
+This is another issue that we should account for.

 ### Fast-Forwarding